 Draws a scatter plot between means from a pairwise comparison.
-Colours according to PMA calls and identifies 'signficant' genes yielded by a filtering
+Colours according to PMA calls and identifies 'significant' genes yielded by a filtering

 '''

-\verb|plot.pairwise.comparison(x,y=NULL,labels=colnames(means(x)),showPMA=TRUE,type="states of the colored color
+S3 method for class 'pairwise.comparison'

+plot(x,y=NULL,labels=colnames(means(x)),showPMA=TRUE,type="scatter",...)

 '''

-X A PairComp object
+х A PairComp object

 У A PairComp object

 labels A list containing x and y axis labels

 showPMA True if PMA calls are to be identified

 type Can be 'scatter', 'ma' or 'volcano'

 Additional arguments to plot